joshwadd/Vehicle_detection/README.md

 ## Training a Linear SVM

 Using the feature extraction pipeline on the data set above a binary classify was trained to detect vehicle and non-vehicle image .
-Due to the dimension of the feature space a linear SV
+Due to the dimension of the feature space a linear SVM clas

 ## Sliding Window Search Image